Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Results

 We systematically evaluated the training and control performance of the Pred-Control SNN on a 6-DOF reaching task using a torque-controlled 3D robotic arm.
 This setup served to assess whether key components from deep learning pipelines, such as trainable time constants, adaptive thresholds, and latent-space compression, transfer effectively to fully spiking architectures.
 Our findings are based on extensive ablation experiments and provide several insights into SNN training dynamics and model performance.

-As shown in \autoref{fig:6dof-comparison}, hyperparameters tuned for the 2D planar reaching task fail to generalize to the 3D setting.
-Even applying hyperparameters from an intermediate 4-DOF setup does not yield satisfactory performance.
-This suggests that SNNs for control are sensitive to task dynamics and require careful re-tuning of key parameters—most notably the synaptic and membrane time constants ($\tau_{\text{syn}}$, $\tau_{\text{mem}}$) and the weight scaling factor $\nu$.
-These govern both the temporal response properties of the network and the stability of gradient propagation during training.
+We compare four model classes in the main results: (i) a \emph{full Pred-Control SNN} (large variant, 2048 neurons per layer, $\approx$0.9M parameters) combining learnable time constants, ALIF neurons, and latent-space compression; (ii) a \emph{basic SNN} that disables these components (512 neurons per layer, $\approx$0.8M parameters); and non-spiking recurrent baselines with identical training pipelines but standard floating-point RNN modules, evaluated in both a \emph{small} (S) (512 neurons per layer, $\approx$0.8M parameters) and \emph{large} (L) (2048 neurons per layer, $\approx$12.7M parameters) configuration.
+All models are trained under identical data collection, unrolling, and optimization protocols.
+A more complete overview on baseline model performance is given in \autoref{sec:rnn_baseline}.

+As shown in \autoref{fig:6dof-comparison}, the full Pred-Control SNN reaches comparable cumulative distance, success rate, and time-on-target performance to the large non-spiking baseline, while using more than an order of magnitude fewer parameters.
+Both models substantially outperform the basic SNN, indicating that architectural extensions beyond a minimal spiking controller are required to solve the 3D task reliably.
+The small non-spiking baseline achieves reasonable control performance but remains consistently below both large models, highlighting the importance of model capacity for this task.

+The non-spiking baselines achieve lower Prediction MSE during long-horizon autoregressive rollouts, reflecting more accurate forward predictions.
+However, this advantage does not translate into improved control performance.
+Despite higher Prediction MSE, the full Pred-Control SNN matches or exceeds the task-level metrics of the baselines.
+This suggests that effective control does not require a perfectly accurate predictive model, but rather a model that is sufficiently expressive to capture task-relevant dynamics and provide stable gradients for policy optimization.

-We find that adding learnable time constants consistently improves performance, especially when paired with appropriately scaled learning rates (see \autoref{sec:learnable_timescales}).
-This adaptation enables the model to fine-tune its intrinsic temporal dynamics in response to task demands, partly mitigating the sensitivity to initialization.
+We find that adding learnable time constants consistently improves performance, especially when paired with appropriately scaled learning rates (see \autoref{sec:learnable_timescales} and \ref{sec:snn_ablation}).
+This adaptation enables the model to fine-tune its intrinsic temporal dynamics in response to task demands and improves both convergence and final performance, partly mitigating the sensitivity to initialization.
 Notably, we found that assigning higher learning rates to time constants than to weights and biases improves convergence speed and stability without destabilizing training.